 Our members really value the community that ISA provides and our courses and conferences are an excellent way of getting to know others whilst learning and sharing good practice.
 For more information and booking please click here.

-For queries on course and conference content, please contact Alice Jeffries, ISA’s Professional Development Officer, on 01799 581696.
+For queries on course and conference content, please contact Alice Thompson, ISA’s Professional Development Officer, on 01799 581696.

 Support and Advice for Independent Schools